RISE ON BOARDS

 We think of new beginnings – and of the ripple effect that one leader in this program can have on boardroom dynamics, organizational decision-making, and uplifting their communities to rise along with them.

-This year, we’re excited to launch the same impactful program with a new name!
-We know that our program name is just one piece of changing the language in our program to truly reflect our community’s needs and wishes, and to make it a space that's free of harm and welcoming for anyone who navigates gender-based discrimination.
-As we implement this name change in our organization, we're also implementing changes to our language & overall communications to better reflect these same core values and principles.
+And so, we’re excited to launch the same impactful program with a new name!
+We know that our program name is just one piece of changing the language in our program to truly reflect our community’s needs and wishes, and to make it a space that’s free of harm and welcoming for anyone who navigates gender-based discrimination.
+As we implement this name change in our organization, we’re also implementing changes to our language and overall communications to better reflect these same core values and principles.
 We acknowledge that this is a work in progress that takes dedicated time, resources, and capacity.
-As we work on these changes, and as the program relaunches (on February 27) with this language, we ask for gentleness from our community as we work on making sure this change is reflected across the program.
+As we work on these changes, we ask for gentleness from our community as we work on making sure this change is reflected across the program.

 FREQUENTLY ASKED QUESTIONS

 • Fora is a Canadian registered charity working to advance the full participation of young leaders navigating gender-based discrimination in decision-making spaces for over a decade.
-The Rise on Boards program is funded by the generous support of the RBC Foundation, with contributions from Bain & Company.
+The Rise on Boards program is funded by the generous support of the RBC Foundation, with contributions from other generous partners.

 If you’re interested in supporting the Rise on Boards program, please contact Marija at marija.shaw@foranetwork.org to learn how you can get involved.